I Have Money for the First Time Ever and I Feel Guilty About It

 To that end, Thakor admits that finding the balance between wealth, work, and spending is more of a self-identity question.
 “Having gone through that whole cycle myself, I know that it’s very easy to get wrapped up in all the stuff that you suddenly have access to once you start making money,” says Thakor.
 “Ironically, when I reached a certain level of wealth, I realized that I didn’t want the handbags anymore.
 The wealthier I got, the less wealthy I looked.
 Right now, I’m actually calling you from the Mini Cooper dealership because I’m waiting for my five-year-old Mini to get fixed, even though I could drive anything I want.”

-To arrive at a similarly peaceful mindset without riding the whole shopping roller coaster, Thakor recommends a different approach entirely, one that’s known within life-coaching circles as the “be, do, have” paradigm shift.
+To arrive at a similarly peaceful mind-set without riding the whole shopping roller coaster, Thakor recommends a different approach entirely, one that’s known within life-coaching circles as the “be, do, have” paradigm shift.
 “What I’ve noticed is this: The people who aren’t ruled by their stuff start the day thinking, ‘This is the kind of person I want to be,’” she says.
 “They are rooted in the question of who and how they want to be in this world.
 That enables them to do certain things, which enables them to have certain stuff, but they aren’t attached to those things, because their primary identity is already fulfilled.”

-Of course, those people can enjoy the stuff that follows, like summer houses and handbags — anyone with skin on their bodies and eyes on their heads enjoys soft sheets, beautiful objects, and big windows to with nice views.
+Of course, those people can enjoy the stuff that follows, like summer houses and handbags — anyone with skin on their bodies and eyes in their heads enjoys soft sheets, beautiful objects, and big windows with nice views.
 But when those things supersede the “be” aspect of this triumvirate is when you get in trouble.
 The addictive quality of money sinks in, and you start “doing” in order to have, and the “being” quality flies out the window.
 That’s where relationships perish, says Thakor.

 “Keep an eye on your motivation,” she says.
 “The first sign that you’re headed off the rails is when it ceases to be about the work that you’re doing.”
-And if that happens, won’t you be glad you had that all that money saved up, just in case you needed to quit your job for a three-month camping trip, or that dream business you’ve had in the back of your head?
+And if that happens, won’t you be glad you had that all that money saved up, just in case you need to quit your job for a three-month camping trip, or start that dream business you’ve had in the back of your head?
 As long as you remember who you want to be when you wake up every morning, your family and friends won’t forget it, either.